Elasmosaurus: Description

 Though the only known specimen of Elasmosaurus (holotype specimen ANSP 10081) is fragmentary and missing many elements, related elasmosaurids show it would have had a compact, streamlined body, long, paddle-like limbs, a short tail, a proportionately small head, and an extremely long neck.
 The neck of Elasmosaurus is estimated at 7.1 m in length; thus, Elasmosaurus and its relative Albertonectes were some of the longest-necked animals ever to have lived, with the largest number of neck vertebrae of any known vertebrate animals.
 In spite of their many neck vertebrae, the necks of elasmosaurids were less than half as long as those of the longest-necked sauropod dinosaurs.
-Initially, in his 1869 description of Elasmosaurus, Cope estimated the length of the animal by summing up vertebral lengths and estimations of missing parts, resulting in a total length of 13.1 m; he believed that the living animal would have been slightly larger due to cartilage present between the vertebral bodies, and was estimated at roughly 13.7 m.
+Initially, in his 1869 description of Elasmosaurus, Cope estimated the length of the animal by summing up vertebral lengths and estimations of missing parts, resulting in a total length of 13.1 m; he believed that the living animal would have been slightly larger due to cartilage present between the vertebral bodies, and was estimated at 13.7 m.
 However, in 1952, the American paleontologist Samuel Welles estimated the body length to have been 10.3 m, a number that was repeated by José Patricio O'Gorman in 2016.